vivek1822/DevopsProject/README.md

     deployment "web" deleted
     ```

-## Summary and next steps
 You have seen how to create an application on Kubernetes using pods and services and how to manage a collection of pods, like a web front-end using a deployment.

-Interested in learning more?
-Check out the [Container Orchestration](https://developer.ibm.com/code/patterns/) Code Patterns from the IBM Code website.